Rahullkumr/excelrflutter/day2.md

    - (condition ? expr1 : expr2)
      > If condition is true, evaluates expr1 (and returns its value); otherwise, evaluates and returns the value of expr2
    - (expr1 ?? expr2)
-     > If expr1 is not-null, returns its value; otherwise, evaluates and returns the value of expr2
+     > If expr1 is null, returns expr2; otherwise, evaluates and returns the value of expr1

    ```dart
        int a = 5, b = 8;